xzhan0/xzhan0.github.io/_pages/about.md

 - **Department of Computer Science is becoming the Siebel School of Computing and Data Science** \ [News link](https://grainger.illinois.edu/news/stories/66263)
 <br/>
 B.S.
-CS students will be automatically transfeerd to the new school, I am proud to be the first class of the undergraduate student in the school!
+CS students will be automatically transfered to the new school, I am proud to be the first class of the undergraduate student in the school!

 <!--
 Teaching